FAQ

 Even when new rotors or turned rotors are installed, run-on can still happen early on.
 Few key things to help reduce run-on when installing rotors.

-– Put on your rotor with lug nuts to hold it in place, then measure for lateral run-out.
-General tolerance should be <0.003 in (for specifics, check manufacture handbook), if over you can buy correction plates to fix the issue.
+• Put on your rotor with lug nuts to hold it in place, then measure for lateral run-out.
+General tolerance should be.

 How to fix rotor Run-out/Warping?